alexlostorto/galactic-chat/README.md

 ## ✨ Features

-- Automatically orders slides numerically
-- Change slide using arrow keys, clicking, or pressing _Enter_
+- Message is stored in MYSQL database
+- PHP is used in the backend to process and retrieve messages
+- Each message is anonymous
+- Each message uses the universal UTC timestamp

 ## 📋 To-do List

-- Add slide number in bottom right corner
-- Allow for moving back a slide
+- Display time as _ minutes ago instead of timestamp
+- Automatically refresh messages

 ## 📜 Credits

-Everything is coded by Alex lo Storto
+Everything is coded by Alex lo Storto unless otherwise noted

 Licensed under the MIT License.